jadecci/jadecci.github.io/_posts/2019-04-18-Distribution.md

 \end{aligned}
 $$

-Now, we can substitue $t$ into the pdf with a change of variable with $z$:
+Now, we can substitute $t$ into the pdf with a change of variable with $z$:

 $$
 \begin{aligned}